csebooks/operating-systems/content.en/process-management/_index.md

 Another important issue involves the semantics of a call.
 Whereas local procedure calls fail only under extreme circumstances, RPCs can fail, or be duplicated and executed more than once, as a result of common network errors.
 One way to address this problem is for the operating system to ensure that messages are acted on **_exactly once,_** rather than **_at most once._** Most local procedure calls have the “exactly once” functionality, but it is more difficult to implement.

 First, consider “atmost once.”This semantic can be implemented by attach- ing a timestamp to each message.
-The server must keep a history of all the timestamps of messages it has already processed or a history large enough
+The server must keep a history of all the timestamps of messages it has already processed or a history large enough to ensure that repeated messages are detected.

-**3.8 Communication in Client–Server Systems 151**

-to ensure that repeated messages are detected.
 Incoming messages that have a timestamp already in the history are ignored.
 The client can then send a message one or more times and be assured that it only executes once.

 For “exactly once,” we need to remove the risk that the server will never receive the request.
 To accomplish this, the servermust implement the “at most once” protocol described above but must also acknowledge to the client that the RPC call was received and executed.
 These ACK messages are common throughout networking.
 The client must resend each RPC call periodically until it receives the ACK for that call.